aptos-labs/aptos-multi-region-bench/README.md

 `./bin/cluster.py auth` authencates across all clusters, but you make want to use the below commands to authenticate and change your kube context manually for each cluster.

 Each cluster is deployed in its own region via `terraform/` top-level directory.
 The `kubectx.sh` script in each will authenticate you against each cluster and set your kubectl context to match.

+#### Changing machine types

+This kubernetes setup relies on GKE's [Node auto-provisioning (NAP)](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning).
+This allows us to specify a machine family in each workload's `nodeAffinity`.
+The size of the machine is automatically assigned, based on the size of the workload.
+In general the workload resource request must be a bit less than the max capacity.
+For example, if you want to use a 48 vCPU machine for validators, you may need to set the resource request at 42 vCPU only to give slack to the Node auto-provisioner, otherwise it may provision the next largest machine size.

+The default machine configuration via node auto-provisioning is already set in `aptos_node_helm_values.yaml`.
+Particularly, note the following keys:
+* `validator.affinity.nodeAffinity` -- guarantee machine type via NAP
+* `validator.resources` -- resource request and limit
+* `validator.affinity.podAntiAffinity` -- prevent validators from sharing the same machine as other validators and fullnodes
+* `fullnode.affinity.nodeAffinity` -- same as above, but for fullnodes
+* `fullnode.affinity.podAntiAffinity` -- same as above, but for fullnodes
+* `fullnode.resources` -- same as above, but for fullnodes